datacamp/courses-introduction-to-version-control-with-git/chapter2.md

   its history.
 Along the way, it also shows you how to cancel or undo work in progress.

---- type:MultipleChoiceExercise lang:shell xp:50 skills:1 key:
+--- type:MultipleChoiceExercise lang:shell xp:50 skills:1 key:bc52cf1174
 ## Checking repository status

 FIXME